marcinwojtasiak/MSiD-Project/README.md

 <img src="./images/data_examples.png">

- I am sharing my result achieved using a KNN algorithm and a CNN.
+I am sharing my result, achieved using a KNN algorithm and a CNN.
 ## KNN
+I used my own implementation of a KNN algorithm.
 ### Methods
 I calculated the distance between examples using euclidean distance.
 I also normalized the data by dividing the value for each pixel by 255.